casper-network/casper-sidecar/README.md

 2. Store the event.
 3. Publish the event to the SSE API.

-Casper nodes stream server-sent events with JSON-encoded data to the Sidecar.
+Casper nodes offer an event stream API that returns server-sent events (SSEs) with JSON-encoded data.
 The Sidecar reads the event stream of all connected nodes, acting as a passthrough and replicating the SSE interface of the connected nodes.
-Enabling and configuring the SSE Server of the Sidecar is optional.

 The Sidecar can:

+The Sidecar can:
 * Republish the current events from the node to clients listening to Sidecar's SSE API.
-* Publish a configurable number of previous events to clients connecting to the Sidecar's SSE API with `?start_from=` query.
+* Publish a configurable number of previous events to clients connecting to the Sidecar's SSE API with `?start_from=` query (similar to the node's SSE API).
 * Store the events in external storage for clients to query them via the Sidecar's REST API.

+Enabling and configuring the SSE Server of the Sidecar is optional.

 ### The REST API server